vtakdeniz/TSP-Genetic-Algorithm/README.md

 pip install -r requirements.txt
 ```

-After changing the constants from constants.json file as you wish, start the project with the command ;
+After changing the constants from the constants.json file as you wish, start the project with the command ;

 ```
 python3 cli.py